ptarmiganlabs/butler-cw/README.md

 * Node.js app that does the actual cache warming.
 * Config file (YAML) used by the Node.js app to know where to find server certificates etc.
 * A separate config file (YAML) for specifying with what frequency what apps should be loaded into which servers.
 * Docker image that wrap the previous three parts into a single image, which can be executed in any Docker environment.
 Functionally there is no difference in using native Node.js or Docker - just that the latter is usually a lot more convenient.

+## Features

+* Control when and on what Sense server specific apps should be loaded/cache warmed.
+* Very flexible, human readable cache warming schedule definition for each app.
+Choose between using CET or local time zones.
+* Control per app if all sheets in the app should be opened.
+If enabled, this will effectively pre-calculate all charts in all sheets, for the default selection state in the app.
+This can dramatically shorten load times when an app is first accessed by end users.
+* Apps can be configured to have an initial cache warming run when Butler CW is first started.
+* Heartbeats sent to infrastructure monitoring tools.
+Useful if you want to monitor and ensure Butler CW is alive and well.
+* Uptime metrics (how long Butler CW has been running, how much memory it's using etc) written to log files.
+* Send data about all cache warming runs, for all apps, to MQTT for later use by subscribers to the MQTT topics used.
+* Store the app schedule file in GitHub rather than on disk.
+* Logs written to disk and console, with configurable log levels.
+Choose between using CET or local time zones in log files.
+* ... and more.
+The main config file is well documented and serves as the ultimate list of what's available in terms of features.

-### Configuration files
+## Configuration files

 There are two config files:

-#### apps.yaml
+### apps.yaml

 This file is used to specify what apps should be pre-loaded into which servers.
 Most likely there will be several people (Sense developers and admins) that need to edit this file.
 For that reason this file can be stored either on local disk, or as a better solution, on GitHub or some other revision control system.